What is Management by Objectives?

 Limitations of Management by Objectives

-- Rigidity: the problem is that it sometimes fails to incorporate prevailing trends and the current scenario of the organization.
+The problem is that it sometimes fails to incorporate prevailing trends and the current scenario of the organization.

-- Goal Setting: which criteria should be given more preference quantity or quality?
+Which criteria should be given more preference quantity or quality?
 The goal should be long term or short term, these are various issues confronted while setting goals.
 Sometimes overemphasis on measurable goals can neglect crucial qualitative goals like job satisfaction.

-- Time consuming: setting up of goal that are measurable and that too in participative style requires a lot of time.
+Setting up of goal that are measurable and that too in participative style requires a lot of time.
 Instilling confidence, deciding on tasks all these require a lot of time.
 The process of evaluation and performance appraisal involves considerable paperwork and time.

-- Unhealthy environment: sometimes more emphasis is laid on work rather than improving the quality which produces a lot of pressure and unhealthy competition between workgroup.
+Sometimes more emphasis is laid on work rather than improving the quality which produces a lot of pressure and unhealthy competition between workgroup.

-- Participation problem: at times to avoid wastage of time, superior do not consult subordinates and set the goals authoritatively which loses the essence of the process.
+At times to avoid wastage of time, superior do not consult subordinates and set the goals authoritatively which loses the essence of the process.

-- Managerial skill: Some managers may not be very good at human skills.
+Some managers may not be very good at human skills.
 They may not be effective in motivating and leading people towards the work.

 Management by Objectives: It is a technique in which measurable goals are set by a joint effort of senior and subordinate and the contribution of each individual is measured in terms of their accomplishment of the goals.